 Consistent with the American Disabilities Act of 1990, the University of Michigan complies with federal and state laws that affect qualified persons with disabilities.
 The School of Nursing does not discriminate on the basis of physical handicaps.
-However, any applicant with a significant physical or emotional problem is advised to make this fact known to the School so that appropriate faculty and/or administrator can determined whether or not the student will need assistance in meeting the requirements of the clinical nursing courses.
+However, any applicant with a significant physical or emotional problem is advised to make this fact known to the School so that appropriate faculty and/or administrator can determine whether or not the student will need assistance in meeting the requirements of the clinical nursing courses.

 The School of Nursing's policy and practice is to provide equitable educational opportunities for students with documented disabilities in all programs and activities, including internships or field placements.
-Students with documented disabilities who require accommodations must register with the Office of Services for Students with Disabilities (SSD).
-Students will receive a letter detailing their specific needs from SSD.
-The student must present this letter to each of their faculty and provide sufficient lead-time to allow the requested accommodation(s) to be provided.
-Original documentation of disability will be kept in the Office of Student, Academic, & Multicultural Services, Room 1160.
-If students do not follow aforementioned procedure, they may not be eligible for an accommodation in that course.
+In general, it is the responsibility of the student to make their disability status and subsequent need for an accommodation known.
+Students with documented disabilities who require accommodations must register with Services for Students with Disabilities (SSD).
+SSD will review disability-related documentation, evaluate the unique attributes and requirements of the course, program, or activity.
+Instructors may be consulted about the application of accommodations for their specific course content.
+Students who have been approved for accommodation will use Accommodate to make and track supplemental accommodation requests, manage their accommodation letters, and check the status of other service requests.
+The student must provide accommodation letters to each of their faculty and provide sufficient lead-time to allow the requested accommodation(s) to be provided.
+If students do not follow the aforementioned procedure, they may not be eligible for an accommodation in that course.